dCache/dcache-book2/config-gplazma.md

     session requisite authzdb

 **auth**
-AUTH-plug-ins are used to read the users public and private credentials and ask some authority, if those are valid for accessing the system.
+`auth`-plug-ins are used to read the users public and private credentials and ask some authority, if those are valid for accessing the system.

 **map**
-MAP-plug-ins map the user information obtained in the AUTH step to UID and GIDs.
-This may also be done in several steps (e.g., the GP2-VOROLEMAP maps the users DN+FQAN to a username which is then mapped to UID/GIDs by the GP2-AUTHZDB.
+`map`-plug-ins map the user information obtained in the `auth` step to UID and GIDs.
+This may also be done in several steps (e.g., the `vorolemap` plug-in maps the users DN+FQAN to a username which is then mapped to UID/GIDs by the `authzdb` plug-in.

 **account**
-ACCOUNT-plug-ins verify the validity of a possibly mapped identity of the user and may reject the login depending on information gathered within the map step.
+`account`-plug-ins verify the validity of a possibly mapped identity of the user and may reject the login depending on information gathered within the map step.

 **session**
-SESSION plug-ins usually enrich the session with additional attributes like the user's home directory.
+`session` plug-ins usually enrich the session with additional attributes like the user’s home directory.

-**identit**
+**identity**
-IDENTITY plug-ins are responsible for mapping UID and GID to user names and vice versa during the work with DCACHE.
+`identity` plug-ins are responsible for mapping UID and GID to user names and vice versa during the work with dCache.

 The meaning of the modifiers follow the PAM specification: